TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/lesson.md

 ### 3. Lab

-* Students will create a dictionary translating common internet phrases into their meanings.
+* Students will create a dictionary translating common phrases into their meanings.

 ### 4. Debrief